-LGBT RIGHTS: Sexual conduct between males is illegal, with maximum penalties of seven to 15 years’ imprisonment, depending on the nature of the offense.
-In 2013, there were no reports of violence against persons based on sexual orientation or gender identity and no reports of prosecutions of consenting adults under these provisions.
-Social stigma or intimidation may have prevented incidents of discrimination or violence from being reported.
+LGBTI Travelers: Sexual conduct between males is illegal, with maximum penalties of seven to 15 years’ imprisonment,, depending on the nature of the offense.
+We are not aware of any recent reports of violence against persons based on sexual orientation or gender identity or prosecutions of consenting adults under these provisions.

 Medical and dental care are very limited in Tuvalu, including in Funafuti, the capital.
 Serious medical problems are referred to health professionals and hospitals in Guam or Hawaii.
 Serious medical conditions requiring hospitalization and/or medical evacuation to the United States can cost thousands of dollars.
 Doctors and hospitals often expect immediate cash payment for health services.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.

 Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.